gucci1909/Jio-Mart-Website-Clone/README.md

 # Jio Mart

 > JioMart is an online grocery store that provides 50,000+ grocery products at discounted rates at your doorstep through an express delivery system.
-It was a group project and we made the clone website of Jiomart in which we created Home page , Signup page , Login page and 2 products page - Fruits and Fashion page in which sorting , filtering and api's are used , Cart page and Delivery location page
+It was a group project and we made the clone website of Jiomart in which we created Home page , Signup page , Login page and 2 products page - Fruits and Fashion items page in which sorting , filtering and api's are used , Cart page and Delivery location page

 ## Built With